Everyone loves the party game/icebreaker “two truths and a lie.”

 Ultimately, this means that VAWA’s funds are not always spent on assisting victims of violence, leaving some without access to the services they need.

-Congress enacted VAWA 25 years ago with laudable intentions: To prevent and respond to victims of violence.
-VAWA isn’t a political issue; we all want to support survivors and prevent future violence.
-By reauthorizing a better Violence Against Women Act (VAWA), we can ensure that funding is spent on serving victims and holding perpetrators accountable.
+Congress enacted VAWA 27 years ago with laudable intentions: To prevent and respond to victims of violence.
+VAWA isn’t a political issue; we all want to work to reduce violence against women.
+If policymakers are serious about helping women, they should reauthorize a better Violence Against Women Act (VAWA) that delivers funding in a transparent way and assists those who need it the most.